sindresorhus/meow/readme.md

 Automatically show the help text when the `--help` flag is present.
 Useful to set this value to `false` when a CLI manages child CLIs with their own help text.

+This option will only enabled when there is only one argument in `process.argv`.

 ##### autoVersion

 Type: `boolean`<br>
 Default: `true`

 Automatically show the version text when the `--version` flag is present.
 Useful to set this value to `false` when a CLI manages child CLIs with their own version text.

+ This option will only enabled when there is only one argument in `process.argv`.

 ##### pkg